 From north to south, Italy is a lovely country for a number of cultural, historical, and natural aspects.
 Not to mention the food!
-The central regions of Italy become open-air museums, showing off the ancient histories of this fantastic land.
-Below, you find a list of some of the beautiful central Italian cities.
+The central regions of Italy are open-air museums, showing off the historical depth of this fantastic land.
+Below, you will find a list of some of the most beautiful central Italian cities.

-This first small province is well worth the visit!
-It’s so saturated with cultural artifacts and historical sites that even large cities in the vicinity cannot compete.
+This first small town is well worth the visit!
+It’s saturated with cultural artifacts and historical sites and even large cities in the vicinity cannot compete.
 It is quaint and ancient.
-Lucca is a beautiful central Italian city that will sweep the visitor off their feet and back in time with a leisurely stroll through the ancient walls.
+Lucca is a beautiful central Italian city that will take you back in time after a leisurely stroll through its ancient walls.

-How could we not mention the cultural hub that is so loved by tourists all year round.
-This beautiful central Italian city is a must see during everyone’s lifetime.
+How could we not mention this cultural hub that is so loved by tourists all year round.
+This beautiful central Italian city is something you must see during your lifetime.
 Florence is the capital of Tuscany.
-It features the famous Ponte Vecchio, literally “old bridge,” and the Santa Maria del Fiore cathedral.
-It’s known for its artisan shops of goldsmiths, shoe shops, and leather goods.
+It features the famous Ponte Vecchio, literally “old bridge”, and the Santa Maria del Fiore cathedral.
+It is known for its artisan shops of goldsmiths, shoe shops, and leather goods.
 The Uffizi Gallery features work from Michelangelo, Bottecelli, DaVinci, Raffaello, and Caravaggio.

-Still in the region of Le Marche, we venture over to the capital city.
+Still in the region of Le Marche, we venture over to its capital city.
 With only 100,000 inhabitants, the small city of Ancona is recognized for its royal history.
-Structures and ruins from ancient Rome are scattered over the city.
-The amphitheater from the first century AD and the Arch of Trajan are must-visits.
+Structures and ruins from ancient Rome are scattered all over the city.
+The amphitheater built in the first century AD and the Arch of Trajan are must-see.

 The central Italian city of Perguia is the capital of a different region, Umbria.
-This city hosts one of the oldest and most important libraries in Italy.
-The Augusta Library is home to around 375,000 types of important documents.
-Additionally, Perugia features the National Gallery with works of art by Perugino, Pinturicchio, and Piero della Francesca.
-Special events like the Eurochocolate festival and the Umbrian Jazz Festival are important activities.
+This city hosts one of the oldest and most important libraries in Italy, the Augusta Library, which is home to around 375,000 different documents.
+Additionally, Perugia has the National Gallery with works of art by Perugino, Pinturicchio, and Piero della Francesca.
+Special events like the Euro chocolate festival and the Umbrian Jazz Festival are important activities.
 Also, the city hosts many other university campus events throughout the year.

 Viterbo is an entrancing town with Medieval aspects that will transport you back in time.
-Churches, towers, castles, piazzas, and buildings of such historical value are incredibly in tact.
-The historical center of this central Italian city has monuments and art attractions that will blow you away and give you the feeling of being directly back in Medieval times.
-It was the ancient capital of Tuscia, an ancient Etruscan area.
+Churches, towers, castles, piazzas, and buildings of historical value are incredibly still intact.
+The historical center of this central Italian city has monuments and art that will blow you away and make you feel as if you were back in Medieval times.
+Viterbo was the ancient capital of Tuscia, an ancient Etruscan area.